aadarshpp/CS50x/README.md

 - Source code and project files
 - A `README.md` with an overview of the project
-- Optional screenshots and/or CS50 submission confirmations
+- Optional screenshots and CS50 submission confirmations

 This repository serves as a public record and portfolio of my progress.